apache/shardingsphere/docs/document/content/manual/shardingsphere-scaling/usage.en.md

 ### Operate through the UI interface

-We provide user interface in sharding-ui, so all the operations related can be implemented with a click of the UI interface.
+We provide user interface in ShardingSphere-UI, so all the operations related can be implemented with a click of the UI interface.
-For more information, please refer to the sharding-ui module.
+For more information, please refer to the ShardingSphere-UI module.